jobrouter/typo3-connector/Documentation/usage.rst

 .. image:: _images/connection-buttons.png

 - You can edit a connection with the pencil.
 - Click on the bug icon to test a connection.
+This will also update the JobRouter version if necessary.
 - The last icon is a link to the JobRouter installation.